krakend/krakend-documentation/endpoints/parameter-forwarding.md

             ]
     }

-{{% note title="Important note" %}}
-Injecting variables in the backend as a query string enables the forwarding of all client query string parameters, unless the `querystring_params` is set.
-{{% /note %}}
+The parameter is mandatory as if a value for `channel` is not provided the server replies with a `404`.

-With the configuration above a request to the KrakenD endpoint such as `http://krakend/v3/iOS/foo?limit=10&evil=here` makes a call to the backend with the following query string parameters:
+With the configuration above a request to the KrakenD endpoint such as `http://krakend/v3/iOS/foo?limit=10&evil=here` makes a call to the backend with only the `channel` query string:

-    /foo?channel=iOS&limit=10&evil=here

-The same call using `querystring_params` produces the equivalent behavior, only that unexpected parameters drop:
+    /foo?channel=iOS

+Nevertheless, the `querystring_params` could also be added in this configuration, creating a special case of optional and mandatory parameters!
+You would be passing query strings both hardcoded in the `url_pattern` and generated from the user input.
+What happens in this strange case is that if the user passes a single optional query string parameter that is declared in `querystring_params` then the mandatory value is lost.
+If the request does not contain any known optional parameter, then the mandatory value is used.
+For instance:

     {
             "endpoint": "/v3/{channel}/foo",